During the Fall of 1996, my life would change. I didn't know it then, and I wouldn't know of the full impact for a very

 In my next venture, I created various opportunities to practice day-to-day speaking by attending classes, workshops, and joining Toastmasters International.
 All of these examples are cornerstones to my ongoing healing.
 Living with three brain injuries and spinal traumas were the most challenging and arduous journeys of my life.
 In retrospect, trauma has left me with many gifts of self-renewal and inner peace.
 The blessing of loss alone offers great depths of appreciation for all of life.

 By grace, the legacy of spiritual growth attained from this long journey far exceeds the vast multitude of life-changing losses and struggles.
 I remain grateful for where I stand today, which is continually expanding & evolving.

 With pure and unyielding determination, along with a lifelong love of teaching & the ability to heal, I prevailed by gaining the foresight and vitality to thrive with my tragedies.
 This willingness resulted in overcoming fear, reclaiming my power, and recreating my life many times.
 While simultaneously, I was awakening to a greater love of the spirit fully alive within me.

 Among these gifts, my passion is to inspire and empower others to live life fully.
 This I offer via communication: teaching, writing, speaking, listening, feeling, and sensing.
 I perceive my role as supporting individuals in awakening to their divinity as a conscious creator that knows how to sustain love.
 Ultimately, we are each the creators of our reality whether aware or not.

 As an awakening conscious creator, learning how to cultivate & sustain love (in our life) is key to our happiness.
 Especially, as an energy being vibrating in an energy world.
-We can never think our way to love but we can choose to open our hearts and feel our emotions.
+We can never think our way back to love but we can choose to open our hearts and feel our emotions.
 It simply starts with one breath.

 Robin J. Bloom ~ Awaken Your Gifts & Create A Life You Deserve!